abondar24/GuiceDemo/Basics/README.md

 Google Guice basic demos.

-1. Fortune (fu) - Basic Guice DI with binding annotation
+1. Fortune (fc) - Basic Guice DI with binding annotation
+2. Gum (gc) - Provider usage in Guice

 Argument names for demos are in ().